Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. rst-class:: achievement

 	Congratulations!
-You have installed Particl Marketplace.
+You have installed :term:`Particl Marketplace`.

 ---